 In some ways, that’s not surprising.

 At Singular, we see some mobile ad networks with 80% fraud.
-Some even have higher: 100% fraud.
+Some even have higher.

-But it would be a huge mistake for app publishers to see the sometimes-huge level of ad fraud in the marketplace and hold up a white flag, surrendering their budgets to fraudsters.
+But it would be a huge mistake for app publishers to see the sometimes-huge level of ad fraud in the marketplace and hold up a white flag, surrendering their budgets to fraudsters and allowing it to skew their reporting.
 There are anti-fraud solutions, click fraud detection methods, and strong fraud protection solutions.
 In short, there are multiple ways to add fraud detection tools and reduce your “fraud tax” massively.